MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 # Menus management

-In this section, we will see how to manage menus in a console application.
-We will see how to create a menu, how to navigate in a complex application.
+In this section, you will learn:

+- How to create a menu using the `ScrollingMenu` element
+- Collect their output
+- Manage the output
+- Navigate in an application

 > [!TIP]
 > Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) if you go into any trouble.